frontenddogma/css-optimization-basics/manuscript/operation.md

 }
 ```

-C> _Example: Where to add `transform: rotateY(10deg)` so that everyone can find it quickly?_
+C> _Example: Where to add `transform: rotateY(10deg)` so that everyone can immediately find it?_

 This is trivial and automatable but still, in my eyes, one of the key optimization methods.
 That’s because an almost failsafe, easily repeatable, soon to become habitual, quickly communicable, and quite universal method to structure our code is something that has tremendous value.
 A simple and robust sorting scheme, like the alphabetical ordering of declarations, at once makes our code more understandable and helps anyone to navigate it.

-I intentionally raise alphabetical sorting to “optimization status” because of its many benefits; our code will be better once we structure it, and we’ll write better code once we can do it ourselves and not require some processor to do that for us.
-(Not all CSS we’ll touch will have a script behind it that sorts for us, so we strongly benefit from internalizing this way of sorting.)
+I intentionally raise alphabetical sorting to “optimization status” because of its many benefits; our code will be better once we structure it, and we’ll write better code once we can do it ourselves and not require a processor to do that for us.
+(Not all CSS we’ll touch will have a script behind it that sorts for us, so we benefit from internalizing this way of sorting.)

 Sort declarations [alphabetically](https://meiert.com/en/blog/on-declaration-sorting/).

 #### Selector Sorting

 Selector sorting is the antithesis to declaration sorting.
 It’s far less trivial to standardize and also more difficult to automate.
-(On a complementary investigation it seems [my own draft](https://meiert.com/en/blog/how-to-order-css-selectors/) is the only public attempt for an order.)
+(On a complementary investigation it seems that so far, [my own draft](https://meiert.com/en/blog/how-to-order-css-selectors/) is the only public attempt for an order.)

-Yet selector sorting is the next impactful method at our disposal to make our style sheets consistent and, in a way, “optimize them for further optimization.”
+Yet selector sorting is the next impactful method at our disposal to make style sheets consistent and, in a way, optimize them for further optimization.
 When it comes to maintenance, a defined and followed selector order is crucial to successfully DRYing up our style sheet declarations (“DRY” from “Don’t Repeat Yourself,” a principle that helps with maintenance).
-It makes us avoid an extra round of DRYing _selector groups_ and spares us from great additional testing complexity.
+It makes us avoid an extra round of DRYing _selector groups_ and spares us from additional testing complexity.

 ```css
 html {